nabeeel96/nabeeel96/README.md

 ## 📖 About me

 * 💻 I'm a frontend developer
-* 🎨 I'm a self-taught UI designer
+* 🎨 I'm a self-taught UI designer/developer
 * 🎓 I'm a Computer Science student
 * 🌐 You can see some of my projects in my github repository